kruglov-dmitry/yelp_data/README.md

 * date (string) -> date

-In real life stars computed to business, reviews and users will be resided in dedicated column family or periodically re-computed in-mem cache that will be synced with cassandra table.
+In real life stars computed to business, reviews and users will be resided in dedicated column family or periodically re-computed in in-mem cache that will be synced with cassandra table.

-# Assumption
-- demonstrate ops skills
-- demonstrate familiarity with proposed tech stack
-- demonstrate data modeling skills
-- demonstrate spark specific data manipulation skills

 # Troubleshooting
 it usually helps to clean data folders from services: